Contents

 Kevin noticed his team answered the same WISMO twice: once by email, once by chat.
 Both agents started from zero and neither saw the tracking update.

-Solved: By auto-merging threads by order ID and customer email, every message Kevin’s team deals with lands in one place with the latest status.
+Solved: By auto-merging threads by order ID and customer email, every message Kevin’s team handles lands in one place with the latest status attached.

 Inconsistent policies across brands

-Kendra refunded within a day on Brand A, but took nearly a week on Brand B. Agents guessed, customers noticed, and reviews suffered.
+Kendra refunded within a day on Brand A but took nearly a week on Brand B. Agents guessed at the rules, customers noticed the difference, and reviews suffered.

-Solved: Kendra’s boss wrote one returns and replacements playbook with standard outcomes, then layering brand tone on top.
+Solved: Kendra’s manager wrote one returns and replacements playbook with standard outcomes, then layered brand-specific tone on top.
+Consistency went up.
+Complaints went down.

 Manual lookups instead of inline order context

-Solved: Davide’s company checked their mapping and webhook setup and started surfacing order, items, tracking, and customer history inside the ticket.
+Solved: Davide’s company reviewed their mapping and webhook setup and started surfacing order details, items, tracking, and customer history inside the ticket automatically.

 No ownership on delayed tickets

 When Sophie went on leave, a handful of threads silently stalled and aged out.
-Buyers started chasing, and the team switched to firefighting.
+Buyers started chasing, and the team switched to firefighting mode.

-There’s a lot to take in, so we’ve got the key bits here so you can get off to a flying start.
+There is a lot to take in, so here are the key actions so you get off to a strong start.

 Do these next:

-Curious how this would look in your stack and how many hours you could save each week?
-Book a free demo and we’ll show you how to centralize messages, add AI, and automate the busywork.
+Want to see how this would look in your stack and how many hours you stand to save each week?
+Book a free demo and we will show you how to centralize messages, add AI, and automate the busywork.

 How does eDesk match WooCommerce orders to tickets?

 Yes.
 Map each store to a tag or queue for clean routing and reporting.
-Templates and signatures can be store-specific, while the team benefits from shared SLAs, dashboards, and macros.
+Templates and signatures work on a per-store basis, while the team benefits from shared SLAs, dashboards, and macros.

 You set the tone and policy rules once, and AI drafts follow them.
-Agents approve and personalize before sending, so replies stay human and consistent while the time to first response drops.
+Agents approve and personalize before sending, so replies stay human and consistent while first response time drops.

-Most teams connect and pull in their first order-linked ticket in minutes.
+Most teams connect and pull in their first order-linked ticket within minutes.
 Plan a short working session to map queues, add templates, and test webhooks with a live order before peak periods.

 Does this work alongside chat and marketplaces?